 This is particularly the case, given that many of the comparisons in the case of Isaiah 40-66, are to royal inscriptions and other texts dealing with imperial ideology.
 Enormous strides have been made in the last thirty years in understanding the history of the transition in Babylonian kingship to Nabonidus and from Nabonidus to Cyrus.
 Works such as Briant 1996, Beaulieu 1998 have taught us a great deal about the various rival claimants to the throne, and Machinist 2003 has argued that the political ferment in this period served as an important background to many passages in Isaiah 40-66.

 Furthermore, many royal inscriptions and related literature have been published in good editions, including Schaudig 2001, Da Riva 2012; 2013a; 2013b.
 (See also Da Riva 2008).
-Finkel (2012), building on Kuhrt (1983), showed the great importance of Cyrus’ propaganda, and explored the ways it was disseminated, and Waerzggers (2012) discussed the importance of a more poetic text known as the “Verse-account of Nabonidus” in disseminating royal ideology.
+Finkel (2012), building on Kuhrt (1983), showed the great importance of Cyrus’ propaganda, and explored the ways it was disseminated, and Waerzeggers (2012) discussed the importance of a more poetic text known as the “Verse-account of Nabonidus” in disseminating royal ideology.
 The times is ripe, therefore, to explore the contribution of Neo-Babylonian royal ideology to our understanding of Isaiah 40-66.

 Research Objectives and Expected Significance